 - The National Association of Professional Organizers (NAPO) offers Organizers opportunities to sharpen their skills through ongoing education and professional development.

-- NAPO members have pledged to observe high standards of honesty, integrity, confidentiality, and responsibility.
+- NAPO members have pledged to adhere to Code of Ethics, and observe high standards of honesty, integrity, confidentiality, and responsibility.
 We are professionals who care about sound business practices and customer satisfaction.

 - Members of the New York chapter (NAPO-NY) are connected to a local and national network of organizing specialists with valuable resources to share.
 NAPO-NY Organizers have a directory of organizing resources at their fingertips as well as connections to New York's best home and office organizing suppliers.

 - From a purse to a production company, from a closet to a corporation, no job is too small or too large to thwart the creative problem-solving of a NAPO-NY Professional Organizer.

 - Each person has unique reasons for getting organized.

 - Research has shown that organized people earn more, are more likely to be promoted on a job, and accomplish more, in part by wasting less time.
 The children of organized people perform better in school than others with the same IQ and have been found to earn more as adults.
 And it's even been found that uncluttered homes sell better.

 - In general, getting organized helps you eliminate processes that aren't actively adding to your life.
 By transforming your habits, you can free yourself from clutter, set up systems that fit the way you live and work, and give yourself the time and energy for the people and activities that matter most to you.

 - 5. What does an Organizer organize?

 - As Organizers, our work experience is as diverse as New York.
 The services our members offer range from organizing your "junk" drawer to creating a policies and procedures manual for your business, and everything in between.

 - Here are some of the services that NAPO-NY members can provide: